 You can use

 squeue utility to see the list of all running jobs.
 Without any parameters, it will show the list of all jobs that are running or pending on the whole cluster.
-If you have previously loaded a partition module, then the output will be limited to the jobs scheduled on that partition.

 You can limit the output to display only your jobs

-squeue -u asmith -p generic
+squeue -u $USER

 The output includes basic job information such as job id, user, and requested resources.
 Jobs cannot exceed the

 NODELIST(REASON) column shows the list of nodes for the running jobs or the reason for pending jobs.
 The most common reason is

 (priority), which means that the job is not running because it has lower priority than some other scheduled jobs.
 Pending jobs with highest priority will have